 Currency Swap

-It is the most common in Forex.
-Here we exchange the interest of one currency for another.
+This is the most common in Forex.
+Here, we exchange the interest of one currency for another.
 For example, if you trade EUR/USD, you will be exposed to the difference between the interest rates of the euro and the dollar.

-It is used to exchange fixed for variable interest rates.
-It is like changing a mortgage from a fixed to a variable rate, but in the trading world.
+It is used to exchange fixed interest rates for variable ones.
+It’s like changing from a fixed-rate mortgage to a variable-rate mortgage, but in the trading world.

 Positive swap vs negative swap

-- Positive Swap: you receive money for maintaining your position
+Positive swap: you receive money for keeping your position open

-- Negative Swap: you pay to keep the operation open
+Negative swap: you pay to keep the trade open

 How to calculate swap points?